jbc-cp/csc202-assignments/projects/3/ass3a.md

-  and returns true if the occurrence count of the first is less the occurrence count of the second OR if the two occurrence counts are equal and the character contained at the root of the first tree is less than the character contained at the rood of the second tree.
+  and returns true if the occurrence count of the first is less the occurrence count of the second OR if the two occurrence counts are equal and the character contained at the root of the first tree is less than the character contained at the root of the second tree.
 Note that this refinement (checking the characters) does not affect the overall compression associated with huffman coding, but it ensures that the ordering is a total ordering (at least for sets